Kakurenbo: Demons

 A nine-tailed fox who is the leader of the demons.
 It possesses the last child who wins the game of "Otokoyo", and wears a fox mask that changes into an oni mask that the person who is "it" wears.
 In the beginning of the film, it possessed Sorincha (who apparently won the game before Hikora), and in the end, it possessed Hikora after he won the game.

 Reception

 Kakurenbo premiered in March 2005 at the Tokyo International Anime Fair, where it won the award for Notable Entry in the General Category.
 In Korea, it received a Best Film Nomination at the Seoul Comics and Animation Festival.
 It then went on to win Best Short film at the Fantasia Festival in Montreal.

-It was shown on Adult Swim on October 2005 for Halloween.
+It was shown on Adult Swim in October 2005 for Halloween.